hawk-sf/active_directory/README.md

         "name": "admins"
     }

-Accepts either a `JSON` payload, in the format above, or a standard paramater payload. `name` is required.
+Accepts either a `JSON` payload, in the format above, or standard form data. `name` is required.
 Succesful responses will return `{"result": true}`.
 Non `200` responses will contain an `error` attribute.

 ## `PUT /groups/<group name>` ##
 Expects a list of userids: